Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining: Introduction

-Although these methods give an accurate estimation of free energy density and local observables, they still do not generate a correct RG flow in the tensor space.
-Gu and Wen~\cite{gu2009TEFR_TMscD} discovered that real-space TN RG methods did not remove all the short-distance correlations, and local entanglement filtering was needed to achieve a fixed-point tensor.
+Although these methods give an accurate estimate of the free-energy density and local observables, they still do not generate a correct RG flow in the tensor space.
+Gu and Wen~\cite{gu2009TEFR_TMscD} discovered that real-space TN RG methods do not remove all short-distance correlations, and local entanglement filtering was needed to achieve a fixed point tensor.
 In particular, during the real-space RG, the local correlations residing across the boundary of the coarse-graining blocks survive, which can be illustrated by a toy model called corner double-line (CDL) tensors.
-Various methods were proposed to deal with the issue of the CDL tensors~\cite{gu2009TEFR_TMscD,evenbly2015TNR,yang2017loopTNR,hauru2018GILT}.
-With those methods, the fixed-point tensors of the RG flow can be approximately found~\cite{goldenfeld2018lectures}.
+Various methods have been proposed to deal with the issue of CDL tensors~\cite{gu2009TEFR_TMscD,evenbly2015TNR,yang2017loopTNR,hauru2018GILT}.
+With these methods, the fixed-point tensors of the RG flow can be found approximately~\cite{goldenfeld2018lectures}.

-Among those entanglement filtering methods, graph independent local truncation (GILT), proposed by Hauru, Delcamp, and Mizera~\cite{hauru2018GILT}, has the advantage of simplicity, especially since it is compatible with several coarse-graining methods, such as TRG and HOTRG.
-It also offers a clear geometric meaning of how CDLs are removed in the coarse-graining.
-By using HOTRG+GILT, as well as a $Z_2$ gauge fixing, Lyu, Xu, and Kawashima demonstrated that the scaling dimensions can be extracted by linearizing the equation that relates successive coarse-graining tensors around the fixed point~\cite{lyu2021lTRG}, which is a procedure referred to as the linearized TRG (lTRG) and is analogous to the traditional RG equation.
-Scaling dimensions were also extracted from the transfer matrix at the fixed point~\cite{gu2009TEFR_TMscD} or from the eigenvalues of the local-scale transformation~\cite{evenbly2015TNR,evenbly2017TNR_detail,evenbly2016TNRScale}.
+Among these entanglement filtering methods, graph-independent local truncation (GILT), proposed by Hauru, Delcamp, and Mizera~\cite{hauru2018GILT}, has the advantage of simplicity, especially since it is compatible with several coarse graining methods, such as TRG and HOTRG.
+It also offers a clear geometric meaning of how CDLs are removed in coarse-graining.
+Using HOTRG + GILT, as well as a $Z_2$ gauge fixing procedure, Lyu, Xu, and Kawashima demonstrated that the scaling dimensions can be extracted by linearizing the equation that relates successive coarse-graining tensors around the fixed point~\cite{lyu2021lTRG}, which is a procedure referred to as the linearized TRG (lTRG) and is analogous to the traditional RG equation.
+Scaling dimensions were also extracted from the transfer matrix at the fixed point~\cite{gu2009TEFR_TMscD}, or from the eigenvalues of the local-scale transformation~\cite{evenbly2015TNR,evenbly2017TNR_detail,evenbly2016TNRScale}.